ovanderzee/mine-sweeper/README.md

 -  Score based on efficiency and speed
 -  Sortable High Scores
 -  Toggle focus between game and option-bar with Alt+Tab
+-  Keep configuration current-game and score data in localStorage